Tensions boil over with shooting at troubled intersection of Second and Division

 - Oops!Something went wrong.Please try again later.

 Jun.
-7—A person is hospitalized with life-threatening injuries after a shooting broke out Friday evening near the troubled intersection of Second Avenue and Division Street in downtown Spokane, police said.
+8—A person is hospitalized with life-threatening injuries after a shooting broke out Friday evening near the troubled intersection of Second Avenue and Division Street in downtown Spokane, police said.

-Spokane Police Officer Daniel Strassenburg said one person was shot, but their condition wasn't immediately clear.
+Spokane Police Officer Daniel Strassenberg said one person was shot, but their condition wasn't immediately clear.
 Streets in the area could be seen cordoned off with police tape.

-According to KHQ, the victim had life-threatening injuries, and a suspect is in custody.
+Strassenberg said the shooting happened around 7:15 p.m. near Short and Division.
+The victim had life-threatening injuries, and Hoyt W. Webb, 36, was booked into the Spokane County Jail on suspicion of first-degree assault, Strassenberg said.

 The shooting broke out at a spot long bemoaned for crime and drug use, with Mayor Lisa Brown on Tuesday declaring a state of emergency over the proliferation of opioids in the neighborhood.
 Her predecessor, Nadine Woodward, decried the intersection as a hotbed of "fentanyl foil, feces, tons and tons of garbage."